 If you are perchance using outdated technology, it is clear that you are not compliant with cGMP.
 Revisit all procedures regularly and make sure that you are using the latest science and technology for your products.
 Processes indicate the documentation of all procedures.

-With our form management software module, you can ensure that all your documents and procedures are up-to-date and cGMP compliant by setting up automated annual review reminders for your forms.
-This allows you to receive email notifications in due time before the next review takes place.
+With our form management software module, you can ensure that all your documents and procedures follow pharmaceutical document management best practices, are up-to-date, and are cGMP compliant.
+For example, by setting up automated annual review reminders for your forms you will receive email notifications in due time before the next review takes place.

 How to Remain cGMP Compliant?